rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ## Additional custom elements

-Typst also has the ability to use HTML and CSS within Typst documents.
+[Typst also has the ability to use some basic HTML and CSS within Quarto documents](https://quarto.org/docs/output-formats/typst.html#typst-css).
 This is useful for creating custom elements that are difficult to make with Typst alone.
 For instance, in the childhood immunization reports, we used gray boxes to highlight certain sections:

 ![](gray-box.png)